EGaraldi/corecon/paper/paper.md

 (ii) homogeneise them.
 Moreover, it is often challenging to grasp a complete picture of available constraints for a given physical quantity.

-The goal of CoReCon is to provide a platform for the reionization and high-redshift research communities to collect observational constraint on jey physical quantities, in an homogenous way.
+The goal of `CoReCon` is to provide a platform for the reionization and high-redshift research communities to collect observational constraint on jey physical quantities, in an homogenous way.
 We do so by providing a Python infrastructure, which is able to load formatted data files and provides simple utility functions to deal with such data.
-The data files loaded by CoReCon are purposedly simple in their form and complete in their content, in order to collect all the relevant information in one place.
+The data files loaded by `CoReCon` are purposedly simple in their form and complete in their content, in order to collect all the relevant information in one place.
 Notably, they require a URL to the original publication and a short description of the methods used to retrieve the constraints from observed data.

+To my knowledge, this is the first module of its kind.

 # Features

-CoReCon is written as a Python module in order to provide portability, ease of installation and use, and to reach the large community of researcher using Python.
+`CoReCon` is written as a Python module in order to provide portability, ease of installation and use, and to reach the large community of researcher using Python.
 Additionally, we put effort into building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete.

-The CoReCon module is able to read two different data layout, and internally transform them into the frontend data format exposed to the user.
+The `CoReCon` module is able to read two different data layout, and internally transform them into the frontend data format exposed to the user.
 It also includes simple utility functions that can transform the available data in commonly-used ways.
-For instance, selecting only the constraint on a specific physical quantity, in a user-defined data range, or transforming their layout to be ready-to-plot using the matplotlib Python module.
+For instance, selecting only the constraint on a specific physical quantity, in a user-defined redshift range, or transforming their layout to be ready-to-plot using the matplotlib Python module.

+`CoReCon` has been developed with openness in mind.
+For this reason, new constraints can be simply added by simply filling a form provided, and adding the file into the directory tree of the module.

+At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, CMB optical depth, galaxy and quasar UV luminosity functions, column density ratio, and mean free path of ionizing photons.

+The `CoReCon` module can be easily installed via `pip`.

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$